esmeace/contentbox-headless-cms-hands-on/prerequisites/Prereq-02-Docker-and-CommandBox.md

 ### Reload CommandBox

 When loading modules you will need to reload the CLI to load the new modules.
-Running `r` is an alias for `reload` which will reload the cli, this might take a minute or two.
+Running `r` is an alias for `reload`, which will reload the cli.
+This might take a minute or two.

 ## Once installed, you can move onto the next step